megel/Azure-DevOps-Agents-for-BC-Examples/README.md

-# AzureDevOpsAgents-for-BC-Examples
+# Azure DevOps Agents for BC Examples

-Examples for installation of Azure DevOps Agents for BC with PowerSehll
+Examples for installation of Azure DevOps Agents for BC with PowerShell